15 Facts About Quantum Leap On Its 30th Anniversary

 From 1992 to 2000, Berkley published the show in book form—18 novels in total.
 Universal asked Berkley to hire writers, like Ashley McConnell, to write whatever they wanted.
 “When Universal saw the synopsis, the only feedback I got was, ‘Make sure Sam and Al interact,’” McConnell told Starlog.
 “I never got anything else.
 They’ve given me all the rein in the world.”
 Her book, The Novel, was the first in the line of books, which entailed historical stories of the Berlin Wall and Sam leaping into the body of a priest.

-The creators and stars of the show constantly get asked if the show will ever be rebooted, but it seems unlikely right now.
+The creators and stars of the show constantly get asked if the show will ever be rebooted.
 In 2002, the Sci-Fi Channel (before it was changed to Syfy) stated that they planned on developing a two-hour Quantum Leap TV movie, but that never came to fruition.
 Eight years later, at Comic-Con in 2010, Bakula said that Bellisario was working on a script for a possible Quantum Leap movie.
+And in 2017, Bellisario said that the script had been completed:

 Even today, Bakula is regularly asked what he would do if he were really able to leap back to any point in history.
 “I wish, certainly, I could go back and change the course of any of the World Wars that have caused so many losses,” he said in an interview with The Reel Word.
 “And of course, more recently when we think about 9/11 or things like that, if we could have had knowledge to stop some of those things, you’d want to do that.
 You know, it would be fun to go back to the days of yore and the courts of such and such, but I always tend to think more about the huge world events that have happened and if there was some way we could have prevented these big disasters.”